acdh-oeaw/acdh-prodigy-utils/README.md

 ### stand-alones

-In the folder 'prodigy_standalones' additional examples on prodigy's usage are shown, namely such were all the configuration is done within python code itself.
+In the folder 'example_prodigy_standalones' additional examples on prodigy's usage are shown, namely such were all the configuration is done within python code itself.
 More info in the README of that subfolder.